 Respective countries conduct an employee engagement survey regularly to capture our employees' feedback about working at Wilmar, as well as levels of employee engagement.
 In 2020, the survey covered approximately 20% of the workforce, of which 99% responded that they are "actively engaged", "engaged" or "somewhat engaged".
 We will continue to encourage employees to participate and share their feedback with us.

-PERCENTAGE OF EMPLOYEES THAT RECEIVE PERFORMANCE AND CAREER DEVELOPMENT REVIEWS, BY EMPLOYEE CATEGORY employees engaged were not tracked
+PERCENTAGE OF EMPLOYEES THAT RECEIVE PERFORMANCE AND CAREER DEVELOPMENT REVIEWS, BY EMPLOYEE CATEGORY

 PROPORTION OF EMPLOYEES WHO RESPONDED THAT THEY FEEL ENGAGED IN ENGAGEMENT SURVEY, BY EMPLOYEE CATEGORY